michellekim2/michellekim2.github.io/_pages/about.md

 I'm a Computer Science (B.S.)
 Student at Emory University with a passion for creating human good through technology.

-My interests are iOS mobile full stack development and NLP, I love being able to bring a project to an audience.
+My interests are Machine Learning, Artificial Intelligence, NLP, and iOS Development.
+I love being able to bring a project to an audience.
 On the side, I empower women in tech through Emory ProgramHERS and Girls Who Code.